binome-dev/graphite-dev/README.md

 # Graphite Dev

-Graphite Dev runs a local assistant with a visual workflow trace.
+Graphite Dev provides a local assistant runtime with visual workflow tracing.
+The tool must be executed from the project root directory to function properly.

 ## Installation